digital-asset/daml/docs/source/json-api/index.rst

       ]
     }

-Please refer to :ref:`CreateUserRequest <com.daml.ledger.api.v1.admin.user_management_service.CreateUserRequest>` documentation for information about the meaning of the fields.
+Please refer to :ref:`CreateUser RPC <com.daml.ledger.api.v1.admin.user_management_service.CreateUserRequest>` documentation for information about the meaning of the fields.

-All fields in the request are required, this means that an empty JSON object is not a valid request to allocate a new user.
+Only the userId fields in the request is required, this means that an JSON object containing only it is a valid request to create a new user.

 HTTP Response
 =============